demisto/content/Packs/TrendMicroDeepSecurity/Integrations/TrendMicroDeepSecurity/TrendMicroDeepSecurity_description.md

 The API secret value will appear.
 Copy it into the API secret parameter.

 **Note**: You will not be able to view the API secret key after closing the popup window!

-## API version
-The version of the API to use.
-Currently, the available version is *v1* (the default value).